MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 1. On the **Confirmation** page, select **Create.**

-## Step 3: Pre-create folders for new users on servers that also host Remote Desktop Services
+## Step 3: Precreate folders for new users on servers that also host Remote Desktop Services

-If the file server also hosts Remote Desktop Services, use the following procedure to pre-create folders for new users and assign the appropriate permissions to the folders.
+If the file server also hosts Remote Desktop Services, use the following procedure to precreate folders for new users and assign the appropriate permissions to the folders.

 1. In the file share that you created in the previous procedure, navigate to the file share's root folder.
 1. Use one of the following methods to create a new folder.